-Each curate will complete an annual Self-Evaluation form (with the exception of the year they submit their portfolio).
-Please complete in a prayerful manner and submit by the appropriate due date.
+Each curate will complete an annual Self-Evaluation form (except for the year they submit their portfolio).
+Please complete prayerfully and submit by the appropriate due date.
 Proforma to be found on the website.

 Preaching & Leading Feedback Forms

 Each curate will collect three Preaching Feedback Forms and three Leading Feedback Forms per year.
 These are to be kept (hopefully, with adjustments made from the feedback) and submitted with the portfolio.
 Proforma to be found on the website.